Understanding the dashboard metrics

 • Unallocated portion (quantities left to allocate - or to resell)

-Unmatched consumption
+Unmatched demand

 NOTE: The metrics in the Granular Energy dashboards and reports can be analysed at different "matching resolutions".
 Read more about matching resolutions here.